Partial lunar eclipse visible early Friday, longest duration in nearly 600 years

 A lunar eclipse is more widely seen than a solar eclipse when Earth is turned away from the sun.
 No special viewing glasses are needed for a lunar eclipse since you are only seeing reflected sunlight.
 (A solar eclipse can only be safely viewed with specially filtered glasses without risking permanent eye damage.)

-The next spectacular solar eclipse visible in the United States occurs on April 8, 2024, which will reached totality over the northwest half of Ohio–a rarity.
+The next spectacular solar eclipse visible in the United States occurs on April 8, 2024, which will reach totality over the northwest half of Ohio–a rarity.